A comparison of light-weight, medium-weight and heavy-weight wedding rings.

 Frequently Asked Questions

 Wider rings feel snugger, but thicker rings feel no tighter since the inner diameter remains the same as a ring with less depth.
-However, some ring profiles feel looser owing to the internal shape.
-For example, flat court bands.
+However, some ring profiles feel looser owing to the internal shape—for example, flat court bands.

 Yes.
 Test this by closing your fingers while wearing a shallow ring.
 By comparison, a deep ring feels less comfortable.